Community Preservation Committee

 - When: Third Thursday of the month, unless otherwise noted and start at 7 p.m.

-- Where: Town Administration Building, 149 Main Street, Town Council Chamber, 2nd fl.
+- Where: Town Administration Building, 149 Main Street, 3rd Floor Conference Room.
+(REMOTE ONLY at this time)

 Minutes are available following approval by the Committee: